Henry Ford Transplant Marks 50 Years

 Additionally, Henry Ford always has been a leader in expanding living donation.
 We are the largest center in Michigan for adult-to-adult living donor liver transplants.
 For kidney donation, we’ve pioneered minimally invasive and robotic kidney procurement, and participate in creative paired kidney exchanges.

-Looking to the future, the Henry Ford Transplant Institute has established the Center for Living Organ Donation.
+Looking to the future, Henry Ford Transplant has established the Center for Living Organ Donation.
 Too often our living donors are the forgotten heroes in the transplant process.
 Our goal is to prepare them for the experience of donating a kidney or part of their liver, and support them throughout their physical and emotional recovery.

 We also cannot talk about transplant without recognizing our deceased donor families, who deserve our gratitude.
-Without their decision to give the gift of life, 50 years of transplantation at the Henry Ford Transplant Institute would not have been possible.
+Without their decision to give the gift of life, 50 years of transplantation at Henry Ford Transplant would not have been possible.